 7. Moneymakers- Although you cannot earn overages, you can make money through the use of redeeming points.

 8. Use Cash back/rebate apps- Ibotta app.
 If you buy an item that Ibotta and Rite Aid are sponsoring, you can receive a refund/payment from Ibotta.
-The app is user friendly; just download it and select Grocery and then the Rite Aid that is near you.
+The app is user-friendly; just download it and select Grocery and then the Rite Aid that is near you.
 You will see what food and items you can get cash back for purchasing.
 Pairing these with a sale, or another coupon usually makes a great deal.

 Right now Ibotta has a $2.00 bonus if you download it and use it in the first 10 days.
 They often add other bonuses to their bonus section as well once you have become a member.

 Checkout51– This is another ap (AND website!) like Ibotta.
-The best thing is that it is not store specific.
+The best thing is that it does not store specific.
 And usually has a higher cash back rate.
 You can use them both together.
 This is how I saved $4.50 of my 44.75.
 I used Ibotta and got $1.00 back and I used checkout 51 and got $3.75 in cash back.
 You buy things and scan the receipt and are given cash back.
 It’s smart to use both of these together.

 If you just want to see what coupons are available and not look at a sale matchup site you can go here to Coupons.com